What are estrogen and progesterone?

-- Second, for osteoporosis prevention, women should consult their doctor and weigh the benefits against their personal risks for heart attack, stroke, blood clots, and breast cancer.
+- Second, for osteoporosis prevention, women should consult their doctor and weigh the benefits against their personal risks.
 Alternate treatments also are available to prevent osteoporosis and fractures.

-- Finally, while short-term use was not studied, women taking the therapy for relief of menopausal symptoms may reap more benefits than risks.
+- Finally, women taking HT for relief of menopausal symptoms may reap more benefits than risks.
 Women should talk with their doctor about their personal risks and benefits.

 Can't find the health information you’re looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
 This document was last reviewed on: 7/19/2013…#15245